 What factors influence your car insurance other than your car?

-- Credit score (in some states)
+- Credit score (in most states)

 - Coverage limits